Kishan-Thanki/Kishan-Thanki/README.md

 # Hello, I'm **Kishan Thanki**

-I'm a Software Engineer working on building reliable systems, automation, and scalable deployments.
+I'm a Backend Engineer working on building reliable systems, automation, and scalable deployments.
 My work tends to sit behind the scenes — the systems, infrastructure, and pipelines that need to keep working long after the demo is over.

 I care about clean architecture over clever shortcuts, decisions backed by evidence rather than assumptions, and systems that are boring in the best way: predictable, well-documented, and easy for someone else to pick up.
 I'm as comfortable working close to the infrastructure layer as I am building the services that run on top of it.